TrellixVulnTeam/swahilipython_SCMU/Doc/library/traceback.rst

 .. function:: print_tb(tb, limit=None, file=None)

-   Print up to *limit* stack trace entries from traceback object *tb* (starting from the caller's frame) if *limit* is positive.
+   Print up to *limit* stack trace entries kutoka traceback object *tb* (starting kutoka the caller's frame) if *limit* is positive.
 Otherwise, print the last ``abs(limit)`` entries.
 If *limit* is omitted or ``None``, all entries are printed.
 If *file* is omitted or ``None``, the output goes to ``sys.stderr``; otherwise it should be an open file or file-like object to